-Neighborhood Charter School (NCS) opened in 2002 serving kindergarten through fifth grade students.
+Neighborhood Charter School (NCS) opened in 2002 serving kindergarten through third grade students.
 Atlanta Charter Middle School (ACMS) opened in 2005 serving sixth through eighth grade students.

 Both schools stood as centers of community education excellence in southeast Atlanta, gaining recognition from the Georgia Department of Education and the Governor’s Office of Student Achievement for outstanding student performance on state assessments.

 The merger of these two schools established a framework for sharing resources between the former ACMS and NCS, while jointly pursuing a common goal of continuing to providing an innovative small school alternative choice within the Atlanta Public Schools that actively involves families from the diverse neighborhoods of southeast Atlanta.

 Evolution of the Atlanta Neighborhood Charter School

 It all started with an acorn — a dream to create a new kind of public school for our children.
 One that would improve academic achievement, foster extraordinary parental involvement, and strengthen the community in some of Atlanta’s most resurgent neighborhoods.